Linda Benedict | 9/21/2011 8:19:08 PM

-The LSU AgCenter Rice Research Station developed Jazzman rice varieties to compete with Thai Jasmine, and the Louisiana farmers who grow it appreciate the economic opportunity.
+The LSU AgCenter Rice Research Station developed Jazzman rice varieties to compete with Thai Jasmine.

-But breeding work at the Rice Research Station has led to varieties of rice with taste and smell similar to Jasmine.
-Jazzman was first produced in 2009.
-Then an improved version, Jazzman 2, came in 2011.
-Scientists are now working on a Clearfield version of Jazzman.
-Clearfield is the rice line developed by the AgCenter that is herbicide-resistant.
+But breeding work by Xueyan Sha at the Rice Research Station has led to varieties of rice with taste and smell similar to Jasmine.
+Sha’s work first produced Jazzman in 2009, then an improved version, Jazzman-2, came last year.
+Sha is now working on a Clearfield version of Jazzman.

 Andrew Wong of the Jazzmen Rice Company said U.S. Jazzman competes with Thai Jasmine in countries where importing U.S. rice is cheaper than importing Thai rice.
 The U.S. rice has been exported to Canada and France, he said.

 Wong’s company, which sells Jazzman rice under the Jazzmen brand, has widespread distribution on the U.S. West Coast.
 “We will be trying soon to get into the East Coast,” he said.
-The company participates in culinary trade shows and has attracted the attention of top chefs, including those in New Orleans.
+The company participates in culinary trade shows and has attracted the attention of top chefs, including John Besh, of New Orleans.

 Jazzmen rice is sold in groceries, and institutional food distributors sell it to restaurants.
 The company has obtained rights to use the image of the late Louis Armstrong in its trademark.
 “We spend a lot of money on branding, promoting and marketing it,” Wong said.